giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Plan:
 Make a default tutorial page when they first opened my vault.
 Like letting the newcomers know how to use the hyperlinks.
 Basically freeing the amount of text to be read in readme.md

+Learn some stats and AI and ML
+Math, stats, algo, data structures, architecture